nathanV38/base/README.md

 base
 ====

-A base repository for Rails 3.2+, ember, and bootstrap
+A base repository for Rails 3.2+, ember, and bootstrap, based projects.